ichen-lab-ucsb/WFLIVM_k-Seq/README.md

-# WFLIVM_k-Seq
+# Multiple_substrates

-Repository for Janzen et al.
+This repository contains the Python scripts used to generate the graphics in Janzen et al. *Submitted.*